When does the Sardine Run happen?

 incredible diving adventure

 Normally, the activity of the sea birds is a dead giveaway,

 but if the shoals are far out to sea we use the services of

 a microlight aircraft.
 As soon as the pilot spots the sardines

 he communicates with the boats and guides them to the shoals

 of fish.
 We get additional information from the Natal Sharks

 Board boats and other boats in the area to view this spectacle.

-What dive certification is necessary?
+What type of dive certification is necessary?

 The Sardine Run is open to divers and non-divers.
 The activity as a whole is considered to be strenuous.
 There